thomenr/Vent_Analysis/README.md

 ## Things to do in future versions
- - Vent_Analysis class inputs either paths to data or the arrays themselves
+ - Vent_Analysis class inputs either paths to data or the arrays themselves (done)
- - Output DICOM header info as JSON
+ - Output DICOM header info as JSON (done)
  - get more header info (both TWIX and DICOM) into metadata variable
- - CI colormap output in screenshot
+ - CI colormap output in screenshot (done)
  - Multiple VDPs calculated (linear binning, k-means)
  - show histogram?
  - edit mask